A real estate broker’s education is really in-depth

 Prospective brokers must take two Commission-Required courses: Real Estate Law, and Real Estate Brokerage and Office Management.
 Each course is 30 hours long.
 Together they account for 4 (2 credits each) of 16 education credits needed to become a broker.
 Most prospective brokers want to take these courses as soon as possible, or as soon as they become available.

 You must take at least three Commission-Developed courses

-In addition to Real Estate Law and Real Estate Brokerage and Office Management, there are several different Commission-developed live classroom courses: Real Estate Finance, Real Estate Investment, Real Estate Sales, Residential Construction, Residential Property Management, Basic Appraisal Procedures, Basic Appraisal Principles.
+In addition to Real Estate Law and Real Estate Brokerage and Office Management, there are several different Commission-developed live classroom courses: Real Estate Finance, Real Estate Investment, Real Estate Sales, Residential Construction, Residential Property Management and Valuation of Residential Properties.
+Basic Appraisal Procedures and Basic Appraisal Principles are also approved as Commission Developed when done as a LIVE class only (classroom or Zoom) through Polley Associates.
 You can pick and choose three that interest you most, but you must complete at least three.